fabric-testbed/teaching-materials/assignments/OpenFlow/README.md

 - To successfully run this notebook you need to run the code blocks first (*Retrieve Slice*) and then follow the steps in (*Guided Experiment*):
     - Retrieve Slice: This step is not required but it will allow you to easily access the nodes in the slice you will use for the experiment.
 	- Guided Experiment: This is the Experiment, To complete this section just follow the provided instructions to complete the exercise.
-- **Notes:**
-	- Make sure you check your bash agent as it can lead to errors when adding a slice key
-	- make sure you accept the fingerprint for each node when you are asked with 'Yes', if you don't do this step you might get stuck in an infinite loop

 ## Additional Information
 - FABRIC Learn Website: If you encounter problems,questions, or suggestions, please navigate to the FABRIC Knowledge Base at https://learn.fabric-testbed.net/